 The most effective lifestyle intervention programs for reversing heart disease, diabetes and, most recently, prostate cancer all used a mostly plant-based, low fat diet.

-- Milton Mills, MD: Are Humans Designed to Eat Meat? – *NEW* (1 hr 18 min. video) from the Feb.
+- Milton Mills, MD: Are Humans Designed to Eat Meat? – (1 hr 18 min. video) from the Feb.
 2016 McDougall Advanced Study Weekend

 - The Paleo Diet Is Uncivilized (And Unhealthy and Untrue) – In his June 2012 Newsletter, Dr John McDougall has written an extensive critique of the Paleo diet where he describes it as uncivilized, unhealthy and untrue.